scostello28/Bracket-Buster/README.md

  - ‎def function(row): df.apply( thanks michael
  - ‎mapping with dictionaries
  - worked through ‎a lot of problems

+ notes:
+ interesting about data
+ what model did i choose
+ how did i decide on complexity

 - test on 2017 season